Our Youth Empowerment Programs

 Every year, our students demonstrate perseverance, reminding us that obstacles can be overcome and that one person can change a life forever.

 This is Innocent.
-He was once a child who didn't own a bed and didn't get fed.
-A child who was told that his parents had traveled away and later bullied for being an orphan.
+He was once a child without a bed to sleep in and often went without food.
+He was told his parents had simply traveled away—and later, he was bullied for being an orphan.

 Business Empowerment